paketo-buildpacks/paketo-website/content/docs/buildpacks/language-family-buildpacks/php.md

 {{< code/copyable >}}
 git clone https://github.com/paketo-buildpacks/samples
 cd samples/php/webserver
-pack build my-app --buildpack gcr.io/paketo-buildpacks/php --builder paketobuildpacks/builder:full
+pack build my-app --buildpack gcr.io/paketo-buildpacks/php \
+  --builder paketobuildpacks/builder:full
 {{< /code/copyable >}}

 See [samples](https://github.com/paketo-buildpacks/samples/tree/main/php/webserver)
 for how to run the app.

+**NOTE: The Paketo Full builder is required because PHP relies on operating system libraries only present in the Full builder.**

-## Supported dependencies
+## Supported Dependencies

 The PHP Paketo Buildpack supports several versions of PHP.
 For more details on the specific versions supported in a given buildpack